CaptainDario/DaKanji-mobile/README.md

     * Thanks "Buddha, with kudos to 2ch/fl/ and HatNyan" for helping design the icon and the banner.
     * Thanks [Adrian Jordanov](https://www.1001fonts.com/theater-font.html) for the font.
   * UI
-    * Shout out to [Ellina](https://github.com/nurellina)!
+    * Massive shout out to [Ellina](https://github.com/nurellina)!
 Without your help the app would not look and feel half as good as it does now
 * Modified Packages: [bitmap](https://github.com/renancaraujo/bitmap), [snappable](https://github.com/MarcinusX/snappable)
 * A big shout out to all testers!
   * Android